openenclave/openenclave/docs/DesignDocs/shared_memory.md

-This problem is partly addressed by the PR entitled [Enforcing full serialization in EDL](https://github.com/openenclave/openenclave/pull/2176), which proposes extending **edger8r** to print warnings for EDL specifications with parameters cannot be fully serialized.
-These specifications produce applications that implicitly share untrusted memory with the enclave.
+This problem is partly addressed by the PR entitled [Enforcing full serialization in EDL](https://github.com/openenclave/openenclave/pull/2176), which proposes extending **edger8r** to print warnings for EDL specifications with parameters that cannot be fully serialized.
+Such specifications produce applications that implicitly share untrusted memory with the enclave.
 Aside from introducing potential security flaws, these applications are not portable to TrustZone and any future platforms that employ a similar model.
 By forcing